smussenden/spring20-data-journalism/README.md

 *Forum Posts | Due by Sunday at 11:59 p.m.*

 * In 150 words, summarize the main finding of the story "Shoot to Kill", to prepare for class discussion next week.
+[ELMS Link](https://umd.instructure.com/courses/1278056/discussion_topics/3818899)

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*

 * Data acquisition project | Draft of public records request (or requests) and link to Google spreadsheet contact log.
 * Story Discussion Project | Forum Post 2 | Post links to your completed memo (as a Google Docs link), Slide deck (as a Google Slides link), Discussion questions (as a Google Docs link).
+[ELMS link](https://umd.instructure.com/courses/1278056/discussion_topics/3841901)

 #### Week 6 - Mar.
 3
 *Tuesday Class*